 These speakers suffer from poor bass performance due to the cancellation and audio level drop.
 If two arrays don’t align with one another, it cancels the bass.

 Manufacturers have different solutions.
-The manufacturers who ignore the problem tend to roll off the bass in one driver while others use one woofer and two tweeters and leave the tweeters out-of-phase.
+Manufacturers who overlook the issue roll off the bass in one driver or utilize one woofer and two tweeters with out-of-phase tweeters.
 These speakers can be great in either direction, but we cannot say it is.

 Dipole speaker systems can be a good choice if you need to place your home theater system into a small space or many people in the room.

-They disperse the sound throughout the room and eliminate the possibility of it being too concentrated, too focused, or aimed at the sweet spot.
+They spread the music over the space, preventing it from being concentrated, directed, or aimed at the sweet spot.

 Two drivers firing out sound cancel each other out of phase, creating a null.
 This means that the null is the center of the sound, which is distributed instead of being concentrated.